OfficeDev/Office-365-SDK-for-iOS/README.md

+**Important**: This preview SDK has been deprecated and is no longer being maintained.
+We recommend that you use [Microsoft Graph](https://graph.microsoft.com/) and the associated [Microsoft Graph SDKs](https://developer.microsoft.com/en-us/graph/code-samples-and-sdks) instead.

 # Office 365 SDKs for iOS (Preview)

 Easily integrate services and data from Office 365 into native iOS apps using these Objective-C libraries.